microwavedram/konekt/README.md

 - I reccomend you used Visual Studio Code combined with the LUA extention (sumneko) and computercraft plugin (JackMacWindows) as you can add the computercraft globals to the lua extentions settings
 - Per-Machine config is stored in the .konekt file
 - Websockets do have a data limit so you might run into issues with big files (Maybe a chunking fix?)
-- Currently has issues on multiplayers servers as one global channel is used to send the rednet requests (this can be circumvented by used wired connections or normal modems, **just be careful when using ender modems while others also use konekt**)
+- Currently has issues on multiplayers servers with multiple konekt users as one global channel is used to send the rednet requests
+(lets just realise that you are probably gonna be the only one using konekt) (this can be circumvented by used wired connections or normal modems, **just be careful when using ender modems while others also use konekt**)

 Contact me for help ig (Crazylegs#7064)